 - On April 24, 2007, started Ocean Village Two's Inaugural cruise (Mediterranean itinerary) following a drydock refit at Lloyd Werft (Bremerhaven Germany).
 The vessel joined its fleetmate Ocean Village One (currently Columbus).

 - Pacific Jewel cruise ship as design is sister to Pacific Dawn and similar to Pacific Pearl (Columbus since 2017) and Crown Princess.

 In 2010, the Ocean Village company ceased operations.
 In November the vessel was refurbished in Singapore (at Sembawang Shipyards), renamed “Pacific Jewel” and started a South Pacific cruise itinerary program with departures from homeport Sydney NSW Australia.

 Pacific Jewel itinerary program is based on Australia cruises from Sydney,Melbourne, Brisbane, Adelaide, Fremantle, including roundtrip “South Pacific Islands” voyages to Fiji, Vanuatu, Santo, New Caledonia; “cruises to nowhere” and short breaks; Queensland cruises to the Great Barrier Reef and Papua New Guinea; Coral Coast and Indonesia cruises; oneway itineraries on repositioning.

+Pacific Jewel has a total number of 837 cabins (of which 36 Suite, 162 Balcony, 209 Inside rooms) in 26 grades.
 Most Pacific Jewel staterooms are 190-sq.foot Oceanview rooms (436).
 Of all Pacific Dawn cabins, nearly 25% have a private balcony.
-There are a total of 798 staterooms in 27 categories.
 The largest aboard Pacific Jewel are the Suites (560 ft2).

 Shipboard dining options - Food and Drinks